-As discussed in the trustee's report, the UK Government's Covid-19 control measures, and particularly the restrictions on public gatherings, has had an impact on the charity.
-The main impact has been the inability to hold any gatherings, including Sunday services and large conferences.
+As discussed in the trustees' report, the UK Government's Covid-19 control measures, and particularly the restrictions on public gatherings, has had an impact on the charity.
+The main impact has been the inability to hold any gatherings, including Sunday services and large conferences until mid-2021.
 The main risk to the charity from this action is the financial risk of lower than expected donation income.
-This risk is amplified by the general economic conditions within the UK, and the possible increase in unemployment and loss of income within the general population.
+This risk is amplified by the general economic conditions within the UK, inflation levels and loss of income within the general population.